Charllo/UK-Crime-Map/README.md

 Uses [UK Police data](https://data.police.uk) to gather the location of crimes in a radius around the blue marker

----

 ## Usage:

  - Drag the blue marker to a location
- - Each red marker is the approximate loaction of a crime
+ - Each red marker is the approximate location of a crime
- - Multiple red markers can be on top of eachother
- - Hover over a red marker to see the most recent crime commited in that specific location
+ - Hover over a red marker to see the first crime committed in that specific location

----

 ## ToDo